Brandel France de Bravo, MPH and Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

 Dr. Shelly Hwang and her colleagues found similar results in a 2013 study of more than 112,000 California women who had lumpectomies to remove their early-stage breast cancer were more likely to be alive and free of breast cancer 5 years after surgery than women who had mastectomies.
 The women had been diagnosed between 1990 and 2004 with either Stage 1 or 2 breast cancer.
 All of them had either a lumpectomy with radiation or a mastectomy.
 After surgery, their health was monitored for an average of 9 years (the women were all studied for 5-14 years).
 The women who had a lumpectomy and radiation tended to live longer than the women who had mastectomies, when controlling for age at diagnosis, race, income, education levels, tumor grade or the number of lymph nodes with cancer.
 Lumpectomy with radiation was especially effective for women who were 50 years and older with hormone-receptor positive tumors: they were 19% less likely to die of any cause during the study than women just like them who had mastectomies.
 Perhaps more surprising, they were 13% less likely to die of breast cancer than women just like them who had mastectomies.

-The Bottom Line: these enormous studies of women in the U.S. and other countries make it clear that women with DCIS or early-stage breast cancer should undergo surgery to remove only the DCIS lesion or cancer, not the entire breast.
-The women who undergo lumpectomy with radiation usually live longer than those who undergo mastectomy or bilateral mastectomy.
+The Bottom Line: These enormous studies of women in the U.S. and other countries make it clear that women with DCIS or early-stage breast cancer (stages 1-3) should undergo surgery to remove only the DCIS lesion or the cancer, not the entire breast.
+The women who undergo lumpectomy with radiation usually live longer than those who undergo single mastectomy or bilateral mastectomy, with or without radiation.
+The one study of young women with breast cancer found that although many undergo mastectomy with reconstruction, their quality of life would be better if they underwent lumpectomy instead.
 In addition, mastectomy patients who have breast implants are more likely to kill themselves compared to mastectomy patients without implants.
-Unfortunately, the fear of breast cancer and desire to “get rid of the problem” has resulted in too many women undergoing mastectomies or bilateral mastectomies that threaten their lives.
+Unfortunately, the fear of breast cancer and desire to “get rid of the problem” has resulted in too many women undergoing medically unnecessary mastectomies that do more harm than good.
 Physicians and breast cancer advocacy groups need to make sure that patients understand why lumpectomy with radiation is a better idea.

 For a free booklet on treatment options for DCIS, click here.
 For a free booklet on treatment options for early-stage breast cancer, click here.